 The basic idea is for a question and answer session via Zoom lasting about 30 minutes and aimed broadly at 8 – 13 year olds.
 Three key schools, from different parts of Suffolk, will select questions and pupils to ask them.
 Two pupils from each school will be involved in asking the questions, making a total of six.
 The questions will be chosen to avoid duplication and shared with Patrick in advance.

 Each of the six chosen pupils will be individually logged on to their own terminal and be ‘on screen’ for the full 30 minutes.
-Other pupils/schools will be invited to take the live feed but will not be able to interact during the 30 minute session.
-(It is possible that the link could be kept open longer to allow some informal interaction but this option has not been fully explored as yet.)
+Other pupils/schools will be invited to take the live feed but will not be able to interact during the 30 minute session (There will, however, be an opportunity to put questions via text to Patrick in an informal session to follow).

 Participating schools are being encouraged to prepare for the live session using teaching resources available on line – a number of which are identified below

 To guard against any possible failures of the technology on the day, the three key schools will have a ‘dress rehearsal’ several days before the live session.
 This will be recorded and will provide a back-up should there be difficulties with the live feed.

 Patrick’s Virtual Visit (6-11)

 This is an excellent ‘package’ put together by the schools unit of the Fairtrade Foundation aimed at 6 -11 year olds and includes a 6:47 minute video of Patrick in a question and answer format.
 He talks about Kenya, about tea, his co-op, the benefits of Fairtrade to workers, climate change and its effects on workers and steps being taken to mitigate the effects of climate change.

 You can also download supporting resources from here including: a home learning challenge; instructions for teachers; background notes about tea and worksheets for students